At the conlcusion of the tournament, the GM is required to provide the Convention Director with the following information:

 - Simultaneous actions : Like the play of combat cards in 1776 or Saratoga.

 For a number of these points you must "mandate" a particular way.
 This means if two players can not agree on how to handle a situation, then "the mandated way" is the way it will be done.

 Suggested Internet Die Roll Error Handling Convention

 - Too many dice rolled?
-No problem, use the ones you need discarding the rest.
+No problem, use the dice rolled in order, ignoring the rest.
 Do not reroll.

 - Not enough dice rolled?
-No problem, use the ones you got and send for the rest.
+No problem, use the dice rolled and roll the additional dice needed.

 - If not specified, Attacker dice rolls are listed first, then Defender dice rolls.

 The BPA Email Newsletter will announce your tournament to 1500+ gamers.
 The BPA prefers to have two newsletters distributed beforethe start date to maximize the potential players in a tournament

 ConsimWorld and Boardgamegeek posts in the WBC folders will reach many online gamers.